benck/ha-medole/README.md

-# Medole Dehumidifier Integration for Home Assistant
+# Medole Dehumidifier (米多力除溼機) Integration for Home Assistant

 This is a custom component for Home Assistant that integrates Medole Dehumidifier devices via Modbus (serial or TCP).
+You need to connect a RS485 to Ethernet/Wi-Fi converter to the RS485 port of the Medole Dehumidifier.

 ## Features